ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Making treatment decisions

-For anal cancer, there are three main types of treatment: surgery, radiation therapy, and chemotherapy.
+For anal cancer, there are 3 main types of treatment: surgery, radiation therapy, and chemotherapy.
 Treatment options and recommendations depend on several factors, including:

 Descriptions of each treatment option are listed below.